 Matt came home that night, exhausted.
 When he walked into the house, he dropped his jacket, scarf, gloves, and a Finnegan Christmas catalog on the chair.
-He felt his heart was breaking when he found his wife and children in the living room, putting ornaments on their eight-year-old artificial Christmas tree.
+He felt his heart breaking when he found his wife and children in the living room, putting ornaments on their eight-year-old artificial Christmas tree.
 It was so old that the branches were losing the plastic needles.
 On the table were Christmas stockings ready to be hung.
 He knew his wife either made them or bought them secondhand.
-Typically, the stockings would be stuffed with small matchbox cars, knitted socks, a scarf she made, or a candy bar.
+Typically, the stockings would be stuffed with small Matchbox cars, knitted socks, a scarf she made, or a candy bar.
 Matt thought this year would be special for his kids.
 He was counting on a Christmas bonus Mr. Carlton had promised everyone, but he hadn’t given it to anyone yet.
 Matt was losing hope he would get it.
 Mr. Carlton was a penny pincher.

 “Maybe I can get a job as a Christmas helper,” Maria said while they were in bed.